 The purpose of the regulation is to further harmonise national data protection laws across the E.U., strengthen the obligations on those who use personal data, and enhance the rights of individuals.

-- Applies to every company processing personal data of E.U. citizens, not just those inside the E.U.
+- Applies to every company processing personal data of individuals who are in the E.U. when their personal data is collected from them, not just companies domiciled inside the E.U.

 - Enforces fines of up to €20 million or 2-4% of global turnover, whichever is greater

-- Imposes a 72 hour window for companies to report a breach if there is risk to affected individuals
+- Imposes a 72 hour window for companies to report a breach to the Data Protection Authority with limited exceptions

-- Requires individuals to give unambiguous and informed consent for their data to be processed
+- Requires lawful processing of personal information, including requiring individuals to give unambiguous and informed consent for their data to be processed when using consent as their legal permission to process

 - Affords individuals the ‘right to be forgotten’ and the right to access their personal data